top of page

 2. Once all pages share the same name, return to Business Locations and connect them to your parent brand page.

 3. After the connection is successful, go back to your Business Locations Manager.
-Facebook will automatically display each page name as:
+Facebook will assign a unique identifier automatically and display each page name as:

 Blue Moon (Dippertown)